 - Faster treatment and healing time.
 Your replacement arch can be attached to your implants immediately after insertion.

 Dentures, which are removable false teeth, have long provided a solution for the problem of missing teeth; however, they are still not an ideal solution and often present challenges of their own.
 Dentures may be held in place with the use of a fixative, such as an adhesive paste or wafers.
 Applying these is generally not a pleasant experience and their bond is not always secure.
 Dentures often slip and move around, causing discomfort and embarrassment while eating and speaking.
 Denture slippage and discomfort can be particularly pronounced on the lower teeth, where dentures tend to move around frequently and can lead to gum irritation and sores.
 Furthermore, dentures require a great deal of maintenance as they must be regularly removed for cleaning and will require eventual replacement.

 Dental Implants Provide a Better Solution

-Another very important advantage to dental implants is that they better preserve the bone.
-Because they are anchored into the jaw and integrate with the jawbone, they replace some of the missing tooth root.
-This helps to prevent the gums and bone from deteriorating which can cause recession of the jawbone and facial collapse.
+Another very important advantage of dental implants is that they better preserve the bone.
+Because they are anchored into the jaw and integrate with the jawbone, they replace some of the missing tooth roots.
+This helps to prevent the gums and bone from deteriorating which can cause the recession of the jawbone and facial collapse.
 Simply put, implants are an ideal alternative to dentures, providing a solution that is as close as possible to your natural teeth.